Who is Bethanie?

 - Understanding and Engaging Under-Resourced College Students, aha!
 Process, 2008

-I officially joined the aha! team a few months after meeting Ruby to conduct Tucker Reading workshops.
+A few months after meeting Ruby, I officially joined the aha!
+Process team to conduct Tucker Signing Strategies for Reading workshops.
 Later, after learning more about Ruby’s work in the area of poverty, I began conducting Framework workshops.
-More recently I participated in the project to take Framework to the college level.
+More recently, I participated in the project to take Framework to the college level.
 My aha! moment has lasted 13 years.

-At the conclusion of one of my first college workshops a professor asked, “But how do we motivate our students to perform academically?”
+At the conclusion of one my first college workshops, a professor asked, “But how do we motivate our students to perform academically?”
 I gave him the best answer I had, but I also wanted to know more.
 I began researching motivation theory and strategies that same night.
-That was six years ago, and I have been studying the topic ever since.
+That was ten years ago, and I have been studying the topic ever since.

 Bethanie’s Best Training